Oriflame/EFCoreMultitenantSample/README.md

 To successfully follow the article it is necessary to have a basic knowledge of using EF with SQL server and ASP.NET Core development.

-First part of the article describes what is multi-tenancy and how to approach it.
-Second part describes a concrete implementation on a [demo project](https://github.com/Oriflame/EFCoreMultitenantSample).
+The first part of the article describes what is multi-tenancy and how to approach it.
+The second part describes a concrete implementation on a [demo project](https://github.com/Oriflame/EFCoreMultitenantSample).

 **Table of contents**
 <!-- TOC depthfrom:2 -->